 People Don't Clean Them

-The University of Arizona reported that 97 percent of people who use reusable bags are not aware that they should wash and sanitize them regularly.
-When meat and produce are stored in the trunk in reusable bags, the risk of bacteria growth is even higher because of the warmer temperatures.
-Half of the bags used in the study, which included random reusable bags from customers in Los Angeles, Tucson, and San Francisco, were contaminated with "coliform bacteria, including E.Coli" according to professor Charles Gerba, in high enough amounts to be a serious health risk and potentially even deadly.
+The Cleveland Clinic reported that 97 percent of people who use reusable bags are not aware that they should wash and sanitize them regularly.
+When meat and produce are stored in the trunk in reusable bags, the risk of bacteria growth is even higher because of the warmer temperatures, according to Dr. Rehm.
+It is also stated that people should designate specific bags for meats, produce, etc. to avoid cross contamination.

 Bacteria, Yeast, Mold, and More

-A report on a microbiological study of reusable bags showed a food poisoning risk from bacteria, mold, yeast, and coliform, but also says there are additional health risks, like bacterial skin infections, allergic reactions, the triggering of asthma attacks, and even ear infections.
-In the study discussed, 64 percent of reusable bags contained bacteria, 30 percent had higher bacteria counts than what is considered safe for drinking water, and 40 percent of the bags had yeast or mold.
+A 2019 report on a microbiological study of reusable bags showed a food poisoning risk from Samonella, E-coli and Listeria in the 30 bags they analyzed.
+There were also reports of bacteria with antibiotic resistent profiles.
 The use of these bags for things other than transporting groceries (using them as diaper bags or for dirty gym clothes, for example), could increase the exposure to MRSA.
-Fifty percent of people in the study were using the bags for multiple purposes.
+Additionally, black mold and yeast can also be found in the reusable bags.

 The Cost Would Hurt the Poor